ryansheehy0/Cheat_Sheets/react.md

   - Finish reserved attributes
   - What does `react-dom` do?
   - What is props.children
+  - Do states re-run variables if they are set inside of the react function?

+  Higher order component: Wraps the whole app to allow for functionality

 ## [Single Page vs Multi Page Apps](#table-of-contents)
 **Single Page Apps(SPAs)** are apps where page changes are handled by javascript and don't require a full page reload.